 Testing Accsesibility for the Web

 Accessibility testing for web pages is a huge field, but a lot can be tested with very little.
 In general, if developing for accessible pages, aim for perfect code first.
 If you are using semantic HTML and matching visual order to DOM order, you have gone very far.
-In general, screen readers should be used for testing once you have ironed out the basics of the below items.
+In general, screen readers should be used for manual testing alongside more automated testing.

 Your page titles should accurately reflect the page the user is on, from most specific to least specific. e.g. "Contact Us - Bob's Landscaping".